 Just as is the case with refinancing, using a rural development loan for a business acquisition is predicated upon the funding being used to help maintain business operations or create or save jobs.
-As long as this is the case and the potential borrower is credit-worthy and can provide proper collateral to back the loans, then acquiring a business (or a commercial or industrial property associated with one), is a perfectly acceptable use for a B&I Loan.
+If this is the case and the potential borrower is credit-worthy and can provide proper collateral to back the loans, then acquiring a business (or a commercial or industrial property associated with one) is a perfectly acceptable use for a B&I Loan.

-The USDA Rural Development Program is all about supporting economic development in rural areas by stimulating business creation, and jobs growth.
-Guaranteeing loans for private lenders through its Business and Industry Loan Program is a key component of this.
+The USDA Rural Development Program is all about supporting economic development in rural areas by stimulating business creation, and job growth.
+Guaranteeing loans for private lenders through its Business & Industry Loan Program is a key component of this.
 In some cases, this means backing loans to help assist and grow existing rural businesses.
 In others, it can be to support business acquisition.
-To the surprise of many, USDA Rural Development B&I Loans can even be used to fund new business start-ups!
+To the surprise of many, USDA Rural Development B&I Loans can even be used to fund new business startups!

 That’s right.
-Once again, the key is that the launch of a start-up business should support the preservation of quality jobs in a rural area.
-Provided that this is the case, funding can be used for just about any relevant purpose including the purchase of real estate, equipment, office space, job training and even working capital.
+Once again, the key is that the launch of a startup business should support the preservation of quality jobs in a rural area.
+Provided that this is the case, funding can be used for just about any relevant purpose, including the purchase of real estate, equipment, office space, job training, and working capital.
 It should be noted that in addition to good credit, the completion of a feasibility study by an independent consultant that shows the realistic expectation of business viability is required for new businesses, along with other standard qualifications.

-North Avenue Capital can help you obtain a USDA Rural Development Business & Industry Loan, just as we do for clients all across the nation.
-Contact us today to get started with your B&I loan application or to learn more about the USDA’s Rural Development Lending Programs.
+North Avenue Capital can help you obtain a USDA Rural Development Business & Industry Loan, just as we do for clients across the nation.
+Contact us today to get started with your B&I Loan application or to learn more about the USDA’s Rural Development Lending Programs.